What is payroll software?

 Why I chose QuickBooks Payroll

-As a small-business accounting giant, Intuit’s QuickBooks is typically one of the first software products you purchase alongside a payroll solution.
-To that end, QuickBooks Payroll allows you to manage accounting and payroll data from the same app so you can see a single view of your business’s cashflow.
+As a small-business accounting giant, Intuit’s QuickBooks is highly likely one of the first software products you purchase alongside a payroll solution.
+If you get both QuickBooks Online and QuickBooks Payroll, you can manage accounting and payroll data from the same app so you can see a single view of your business’s cash flow.
+Running payroll in QuickBooks is also relatively easy.
+It automatically populates earnings for your salaried employees, but you’ll have to manually enter regular and overtime hours for your non-exempt hourly staff.
+However, upgrading to its higher subscription tiers grants you access to its native time and scheduling capabilities.

-If you don’t have employees, QuickBooks offers a contractor-only option with accounting features.
-Besides being more affordable, it also means you don’t have to follow typical employee payroll schedules.
+If you don’t have employees, QuickBooks offers a contractor payments option with accounting features.
+Besides being more affordable than Gusto’s contractor-only plan, it doesn’t restrict you from following typical employee payroll schedules.
 Instead, you can pay contractors per any pay agreement you make or alongside your regular billing cadences.
-As a result, you have more control over your company costs, allowing you to schedule payments during periods of higher revenue.
+This provides you more control over your company costs, allowing you to schedule payments during periods of higher revenue.

 General ledger integration

-When you use QuickBooks Payroll and QuickBooks Online together, QuickBooks automatically records this data in your chart of accounts once you finalize payroll.
-While QuickBooks automatically assigns default accounts to map your payroll based on wages, expenses, and liabilities, you can modify these settings to your liking.
+Exporting payroll ledgers to your accounting program of choice can be tedious, especially if your payroll platform doesn’t integrate with your accounting program.
+However, when you use QuickBooks Payroll and QuickBooks Online together, the system automatically records applicable pay data in your chart of accounts once you finalize payroll.
+While it automatically assigns default accounts to map your payroll based on wages, expenses, and liabilities, you can modify these settings to your liking.

 QuickBooks offers several different pricing plans and bundles, depending on whether you want only payroll features or payroll and accounting.
 If you want more information on QuickBooks payroll and accounting suites, check out its payroll and bookkeeping bundles.
 But if you only need small business payroll, its lowest-priced tier starts at $50 per month plus $6 PEPM.